redis/redis-om-node/docs/classes/Client.md

 await client.open();
 ```

-A Client is primarily used by a [Repository](Repository.md) and a client is required in
+A Client is primarily used by a [Repository](Repository.md) which requires a client in
 its constructor.

 ## Table of contents